MSchmidtCrans/Smoelenboek-3.0/README.md

 8. Adapt JS to itterate through more then one entrie from backend. -DONE-

 9. Clean up JS and adapt CSS for responsiveness -DONE-

+<b>New Branch 'Add create, delete and edit functionality'</b>

+1. Make create address button in Header
+    a.
+Make a div to display entry fields
+    b.
+Use css to hide/show entry fields

+2. Connect button with PHP script

+3. Create PHP script to create new record in database

+4. Display new record correctly in html

+5. Make delete address button on address div

+6. Connect button with PHP script

+7. Create PHP script to delete record in database

+8. Remove new record correctly in html

+9. Make edit address button on address div

+10. Connect button with PHP script

+11. Create PHP script to update record in database

+12. Display updated record correctly in html